Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements

-Here, $r$ is the radial variable in the system of the nucleus, $m_N$ and $m_{\phi}$ are the masses of the nucleon and the exchange boson, respectively, $\pmb{\sigma}_N$ is the vector of Pauli matrices acting on the wave function of the nucleon, and $\hat{\pmb{r}}=\pmb{r}/r$ is the unit coordinate vector.
-In the following, the Pauli matrices are reinterpreted as $(2I+1)$-dimensional spin operators acting on the nuclear spin states $\ket{I,M_I}$.
-Symbolically, this implies defining $\pmb{\sigma}_N \rightarrow 2 \pmb{I}$ within the single-particle Schmidt-model.
-Employing the usual methods via the Wigner-Eckhart theorem, for e.g., hyperfine splitting calculations \cite{10.1119/1.1937653}, we then obtain the following energy shift for the induced hyperfine splitting
+Here, $r$ is the radial variable in the system of the nucleus, $\pmb{\mu}_N$ the aforementioned dipole operator as described in the Appendix, $m_N$ and $m_{\phi/Z}$ are the masses of the nucleon and the exchange boson, respectively, and $\hat{\pmb{r}}=\pmb{r}/r$ the unit coordinate vector.